 Advantages of CloudFlare

-There are several advantages to using the CloudFlare service.
+There are several advantages to using the CloudFlare service:

-- Spam Comments Protection: CloudFlare leverages data from third party resources to reduce the number of spam comments on your site.
+- Spam Comments Protection - CloudFlare leverages data from third party resources to reduce the number of spam comments on your site.

 Limitations of CloudFlare

 - CloudFlare caches static content from your site.
 While this reduces the load on your server, it means that if you make a change to an existing static file, like an image, there may be a delay before the change appears.
-While you are updating your site, you can put CloudFlare in Development Mode so changes appear immediately.
+While you are updating your site, you can put CloudFlare in Development Mode so that changes appear immediately.

 To enable CloudFlare through cPanel on Shared and Reseller plans: